jaceyshome/regression-client/README.md

 ```

 ## Dependencies
-This project is developed based on the (Mithril Starter Kit)[https://github.com/dhinesh03/mithril-starter-kit] using ES6, Babel, Webpack 3, PixiJS 4, Sass/SCSS.
+This project is developed based on the dhinesh03/mithril-starter-kit using ES6, Babel, Webpack 3, PixiJS 4, Sass/SCSS.